 Select Setup > Hosts > Hosts.
 In the host list, click the host.
 On the Properties of hosts page, select from the menu Hosts > Save & go to service configuration.
-If instead you select Hosts > Service configuration from the menu, you will also get to the service list — but without saving the host properties.
+If instead you select Hosts > Service configuration from the menu, you will also get to the service list — but without saving the host’s properties.

-The Fix all button is usually the best action for a new host or for an existing host where services have been found that are currently not monitored: Undecided services (currently not monitored).
+The Fix all button is usually the best action for a new host or for an existing host where services have been found that are not currently being monitored: Undecided services (currently not monitored).
 Fix all adds the missing services, removes services that have vanished and takes over host labels that have been found.

 Remove all and find new is the same as a clearing and fresh detection of all services.
 This is useful for services which can recall the state detected by a discovery (e.g., the current state of switch ports).

 You can display checkboxes in the list with Display > Show checkboxes and then select or deselect individual services.

 This is only a temporary solution, however, as the service discovery always highlights missing services.
 Permanently ignoring requires clicking , which permanently disables the service.
 With you can bring a disabled service back into monitoring.

 As always after every change an activation of changes is necessary in order for them to take effect.

 All further information can be found in the article on service configuration.